RosenzweigPhilipp/SciLib/docs/BRANCH_1_PGVECTOR_COMPLETE.md

-# Branch 1: pgvector-setup - Implementation Complete ✅
+# Branch 1: pgvector-setup - ✅ COMPLETE

 ## What Was Implemented

-All core functionality for vector embeddings has been implemented:
+All core functionality for vector embeddings has been implemented and tested:

 ### ✅ 1.
+PostgreSQL Upgrade
+- **Migrated from PostgreSQL 14 → 17**
+- Used `pg_upgrade` to preserve all existing data
+- PostgreSQL 17 has native pgvector support (no manual compilation needed)
+- Set as default PostgreSQL version in PATH

+### ✅ 2.
 Dependencies Added
 - `pgvector>=0.2.4` - PostgreSQL vector extension Python client
 - `numpy>=1.24.0` - For vector operations (cosine similarity)